 10 Things You Should Know About Tulane Child and Adolescent Psychiatry

-1. Highest Quality Residents.
+1. Highest Quality Fellows.
 We recruit intelligent, compassionate physicians who enjoy collaborative learning with faculty from many professional backgrounds, who are interested in mastering a developmental perspective on psychiatry, and who are committed to improving the lives of young people.
-Although our admission standards are competitive, final decisions about selecting residents are based upon an applicant's fit with our group of faculty and residents.
+Although our admission standards are competitive, final decisions about selecting fellows are based upon an applicant's fit with our group of faculty and fellows.
 We believe that requisite for being a great physician is being a great person… and requisite for being a great person is not just tolerating diversity, but embracing it.

 Great mental health challenges exist in New Orleans, partly due to Hurricane Katrina.
-Our residents make important contributions to service and education with a unique emphasis on trauma.
+Our fellows make important contributions to service and education with a unique emphasis on trauma.

 In addition to this rich array of research opportunities, we have one of the largest child mental health policy groups in any child psychiatry program anywhere.
 This group works actively with state government, including the Office of Mental Health, the Office of Public Health, the Office of Community Services, and the Office of Family Services.
 A number of policy initiatives from our group have led to legislation that has changed the lives of children in Louisiana in meaningful ways and provided models for others states to emulate.